What is a panel?

 - When considering what procurement method is most appropriate for your procurement, you must first determine whether the goods or services you are looking to procure are subject to a Whole of Australian Government Procurement.

 - When selecting who to approach on the panel, and how many suppliers, you should consider:

 - Size and scope of the procurement;

 - Supplier performance; and

 - Providing an opportunity to new suppliers.

-- Wherever possible, you should approach more than one supplier on a Panel for a quote.
+- As advised at paragraph 9.14 of the CPRs, wherever possible, you should approach more than one supplier on a Panel for a quote.
 Even though value for money has been demonstrated for the supplier to be on a panel, you will still need to demonstrate value for money when engaging from a Panel, and competition is one of the easier ways to demonstrate this.

 - Where you only approach one supplier, you should provide your delegate with reasons on how value for money will be achieved in the procurement.

 - A Panel is designed to deliver efficiencies for both agencies and the supplier – with that in mind, when procuring from a panel, you should resist seeking all suppliers on a Panel to provide a quote unless there is a demonstrated business need for such an approach.

 - Irrespective of the value, an entity must be able to justify the decision to use the panel and demonstrate value for money.
 This is particularly relevant where only one supplier has been approached.
 Decisions should be documented and proper records maintained in accordance with the CPRs (refer paragraphs 7.2 – 7.5).